1fatgmc/HandCab/README.md

      * If there are problems go to the DCC-EX website (https://discord.com/invite/PuPnNMp8Qf) and go to the 'wifi-throttles' section and post.
 Peter A, myself (Sumner) or someone will try and help you.

 Notes:
+   * HandCab version 0.26 or later requires WiThrottleProtocol version 1.1.25 or later.
    * HandCab version 0.23 or later requires WiThrottleProtocol version 1.1.20 or later.
    * HandCab version 0.22 or later requires WiThrottleProtocol version 1.1.19 or later.
    * HandCab version 0.01 or later requires WiThrottleProtocol version 1.1.14 or later.